Julie Keir, MA, MBACP (Accredited) Psychotherapist & Supervisor

 - I have specialist experience in working with young people and adults who have problems with their eating, weight or appearance.
 I am used to working with people with Anorexia, Bulimia, Binge Eating problems and people who consider themselves to be overweight and would like support in exploring emotional eating or how to maintain a healthy weight.

 - My approach as a therapist is flexible depending on what you would like from therapy.
 I normally work in an integrative way which means that I incorporate different models of therapy, depending on who I am working with and what you are looking for.
-I am experienced in using Cognitive Behavioural Therapy, Solution-Focused Therapy and Person Centred Therapy.
+I am experienced in using Cognitive Behavioural Therapy, Solution-Focused Therapy, Person Centred Therapy and Psychodynamic therapy.
 I am also trained in using Trauma Focussed CBT and CBT-E which has been found to be particularly helpful for people with eating problems.

 - I have been working as a therapist for almost 10 years.
 My experience is varied.
 I spent 5 years working in an NHS Community Eating Disorders Service and also in an NHS Commissioned Weight Management Service working with people who consider themselves to be overweight and who want to have a healthier lifestyle.
 Prior to this I worked in NHS GP Clinics offering counselling to people with many mental health issues, such as depression, anxiety, bereavement, losses and trauma.
 I also have experience in working in 2 University Counselling Services with students.